KaiElwood/machine-learning-final/README.md

 # Machine Learning for Cities Final Project

-The purpose of this repository is to keep all materials used in developing the class project for Machine Learning for Cities course
+The purpose of this repository is to keep all materials used in developing the final class project for Spring 2022 Machine Learning for Cities course.

-The report that corresponds to this analysis is available to those with an NYU email address [here](https://docs.google.com/document/d/1ffmuZ-yaQZHssITyP29HzoVuPaP2BKjKBC8_6fk5eyw/edit?usp=sharing)
+The report that corresponds to this analysis is available to those with an NYU email address [here](https://docs.google.com/document/d/1ffmuZ-yaQZHssITyP29HzoVuPaP2BKjKBC8_6fk5eyw/edit?usp=sharing).

 The Project Team:
 * Ariadne Rivera